diarmuidoconnor/ict-2021/topic06/topic.md

 #  React: Design and Routing.

-Explain the Thinking in React design process.
-Continue to add more navigation features to an app.
-Introduce Design patterns to this area of software development.
+Examine some further aspects of routing and design patterns in React app development.